 4. Sprinters vans vs Dodge Promaster vans.
 Sprinter vans are super popular right now and run great when they are new but as they get older, they start getting tons of issues.

 Our first van was an older Sprinter model and it was having lots of problems right off the bat.
 After having it in a shop for 6 months we sold it and got a newer Dodge Promaster van for the same price.
-Promaster vans are not as “cute” on the outside but on the inside, they are super spacious and generally have less mechanical issues than older Sprinter vans.
+Promaster vans are not as “cute” on the outside but on the inside, they are super spacious and generally have fewer mechanical issues than older Sprinter vans.

 If you want to learn how we converted our Promaster van into a full-time camper van for less than 3K, read more here.

 5. Buy a van with windows (or install them).
-Windows will make you feel less claustrophobic and look less creepy for stealth camping than a windowless looking work van.
+Windows will make you feel less claustrophobic and look less creepy for stealth camping than a windowless-looking work van.